 To determine the best discount, we’d need to know precisely what characterized the children within the Worms experiment who most benefited over the long term—perhaps lower weight, or greater infection with a particular parasite species.
 As I will discuss below, such insight is easier imagined than attained.
 Then, if we had it, we would need to know the number of children in today’s deworming program areas with similar profiles.
 Obtaining that data could be a tall order in itself.

 For my purposes, the approach introduces two key ideas.
 First, data gathered from many locales shows how, for each worm type, the average intensity of infection tends to rise as prevalence increases.
 Not surprisingly, where worm infection is more common, average severity tends to be higher too—and Lo and colleagues estimate how much so.
 Second is the use a particular mathematical family of curves to represent the distribution of children by intensity levels—how many have no infection, how many have 1-100 eggs/gram, how many are above 100 eggs/gram, etc. (The family, the negative binomial, is an accepted model for the prevalence of infectious diseases.)
-If we know two things about the pattern of infection, such as the fraction of kids who have it and their average intensity, we can mathematically identify a unique member of the family.
+If we know two things about the pattern of infection, such as the fraction of kids who have it and their average intensity, we can mathematically identify a unique member of this family of distributions.
 And once a member is chosen, we can estimate the share of children with, for example, hookworm infections exceeding 2,000 eggs/gram, which is the WHO’s suggested minimum for moderate or heavy infection.

 The next two graphs examine how, under these modeling assumptions, the fraction of children with moderate/heavy infections varies in tandem with the two indicators at GiveWell’s disposal, which are prevalence of infection and average infection intensity: